Historical Museum and Cultural Center of the Carabineros de Chile

-The Historical Museum and Cultural Center of the Carabineros de Chile (Museo Histórico y Centro Cultural Carabineros de Chile) is the official institutional body for the preservation of the historical heritage of the Carabineros de Chile.
+The Historical Museum and Cultural Center of the Carabineros de Chile (Museo Histórico y Centro Cultural Carabineros de Chile) is a police museum in Providencia, Chile dedicated to the historical heritage of the Carabineros de Chile.
 It contains various collections related to the history of the police function in Chile, spanning from the arrival of Pedro de Valdivia in the Mapocho Valley to the present day.

 Mission and Vision

 The mission of the museum is to rescue, preserve, investigate, exhibit, and disseminate the historical heritage corresponding to the police function and the Carabineros de Chile, according to its informal educational agent character, while the vision is defined under the concept of consolidating the Museum at a national level as a reference for the dissemination and registration of the Chilean police function.

 History

 The museum was created as the Museum and Historical Archive of the Carabineros de Chile (Museo y Archivo Histórico de Carabineros de Chile), through General Order 189 of March 17, 1958, by General Director Jorge Ardiles Galdames, with the purpose of preserving documents and objects related to the different police systems or similar organizations that have existed in the country.

 It was officially inaugurated on the occasion of the fiftieth anniversary of the Carabineros de Chile on April 29, 1977.
 After operating in different facilities, it was definitively transferred to the Carabineros del General Carlos Ibáñez del Campo School in 1992, in the old house used by the Directorate of the institution, where it operates until today.

 In 2007, due to the Cultural Donations Law, a profound modification was made, both physical and methodological, in the museum, aimed at modernizing the museography and disseminating the history of the evolution of the police function in the country.
 The building was remodeled by the architect Gonzalo Mardones Viviani, preserving its original structure.
 During this process, the interior spaces were adapted to fulfill the functions of a museum.
 Then, it was completely painted white, to connect it with the architectural concept of the Carabineros de Chile Cultural Center.